-- List your absorb activities- textbook chapters, videos , in each of your course units.
+- List your content activities- textbook chapters, videos , in each of your course units.

 - List all your activities/assessments (everything assessed), in each of your course units.